-- Give soft foods often, but do not force your child to eat.
-He may not want to eat much if it hurts to swallow.
+- Give them soft, easy-to-swallow foods, like applesauce, mashed potatoes, hot cereal, or eggs.
+Do not force them to eat.
+Your child may not want to eat much if it hurts to swallow.

 How to Protect Others

-Give your child a paper bag and have him put his used tissues in this bag.
+- Give your child a paper bag and have them put their used tissues in this bag.
 Moisture from the child’s nose and mouth is contagious.